defder-su/SaveSites/README.md

 Visit Cloudflare sites in browser, then use generated cookie as a parameter.

 Savings from the Wayback Machine are designed for restoration, not for browsing.
 Limited to `100K` snapshots per site (however, you can set `SAVESITE_MAXSNAPSHOTS` environment variable to some other value).
+Also, you can use `save_archivedmap` script to save just lists of archived files (useful for huge portals).

 Check downloaded sites.